 Lake Eola Park

 In the fall of 2008, the City of Orlando found itself with an opportunity to add five significant lots to the well-loved downtown Lake Eola Park.
-The impact would be huge, and the city was eager to seize the opportunity, but knew they couldn't pull it off without help.
-The Trust for Public Land stepped in to buy and manage the property until the city can acquire it by the fall of 2013.
+The impact would be huge, and the city was eager to seize the opportunity, but knew they couldn’t pull it off without help.
+Trust for Public Land stepped in to buy and manage the property until the city was able to acquire it in the fall of 2013.

-The new land will add 1.36 acres to the existing 43-acre Lake Eola Park, which is by far, Orlando's most popular city park.
-Here visitors come to picnic and relax, paddle boat and walk, triathlons begin and end, and people enjoy 4th of July events, music concerts and plays.
-It is where visitors can feed swans, play on the high tech playground and shop at the weekend farmers market or Orlando's famed Food and Wine Festival.
+The new land will add 1.36 acres to the existing 43-acre Lake Eola Park, which is by far Orlando’s most popular city park.
+Here visitors come to picnic and relax, paddle boat and walk; triathlons begin and end; and people enjoy Fourth of July events, concerts, and plays.
+It’s a place where visitors can feed swans, play on the high tech playground, and shop at the weekend farmers market or Orlando’s famed Food and Wine Festival.